-We are excited to share big news—The Natural History Museums of Los Angeles County has just begun to develop a master planning initiative to reimagine and renovate one of L.A.’s most iconic landmarks within its 12-acre Hancock Park.
-La Brea Tar Pits and The George C. Page Museum (built in 1977, and recently renamed the "museum at La Brea Tar Pits") are the only facilities of their kind in the world—an active, internationally renowned site of paleontological research in the heart of a great city, and a museum that both supports scientists’ work and shares their discoveries with more than 400,000 visitors each year.
+La Brea Tar Pits is the only facility of its kind in the world—an active, internationally renowned site of paleontological research in the heart of a great city, and a museum that both supports scientists’ work and shares their discoveries with more than 400,000 visitors each year.

 About the Architects

 From Copenhagen, Denmark, founder and creative director Dorte Mandrup and her team are known for their sensitive yet dynamic approach to culturally significant sites.
 Their work includes five UNESCO World Heritage Sites, ranging from a museum and visitor center by the Icefjord in Greenland, to three visitor centers by the Wadden Sea coast in Denmark, Germany and Netherlands and a library in the UNESCO protected Swedish baroque city, Karlskrona.
 Their team includes landscape architect Martha Schwartz Partners, visual designers Kontrapunkt, L.A.-based executive architects Gruen Associates and engineering firm Arup.